ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 mkdir analyses		# create subdirectories here for each rainbow run (w/diff. parameters etc)
 ```

-If you did not make a README, make one now:
+If you did not make a README, make one now insider the repo:
 ```
-nano projects/pifsc_p224_12SFish/README.md
+nano README.md
 ```
 where:
 * **nano** is the text editor I like but you can use whatever other one (vim for example).
 Here is one [nano tutorial](https://www.geeksforgeeks.org/nano-text-editor-in-linux/) of many in the web